Welcome to Fit for Biodiversity

 We make you fit to promote the topic of biodiversity protection in your company and to fulfil the current and future EU requirements on biodiversity (e.g. CSRD E4)

-The free training course comprises three 90-minute modules with the following content:
+The free training course comprises four 60-minute modules with the following content:

 • What is biodiversity and why is it particularly essential for the food sector?